 - Reusable shopping bags, can openers, plastic utensils, paper plates, reusable water bottles

-*Precaution: Please avoid glass containers to prevent breakage and injury.
-Prioritize cans, plastic, and pouches.*
+*Precaution: Please avoid making donations in glass containers which helps prevent breakage and injury.
+Please prioritize cans, plastic, and pouches.*

 For I was hungry and you gave me something to eat.